Contact Us | Press Office | About Us | International | Academy | Donate

 We ask a parent or carer to accompany their child for at least the initial appointment, but attending future appointments can depend on the child's age and what works best for them.

-If you come to Alder Hey hospital for physio, are already a patient and you have any questions, please call us on 0151 252 5236 (please don't call this numbers if you need to speak to one of our community teams - use the contact details on the page links above).
+If you come to Alder Hey hospital for physio, are already a patient and you have any questions, please use the information below to find the correct team and call them on the number provided .
+Details for our Physiotherapy colleagues in the community teams can be found through the page links above.

 If you have an appointment you need to rearrange or cancel, please contact our Appointment Centre.